art0007i/TransparentCameraEnabler/README.md

 # TransparentCameraEnabler

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that does x.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows you to record transparent videos in resonite using obs.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).